NATIONAL HUG A G.I. DAY

 As the only day on the calendar that is mnemonically a military command, March 4th recognizes National Hug a G.I.
 Day.

 Gather around your servicemen and women to give them a hug.
 It’s simply a way to show your support.
-With either a pat on the back or hearty handshake, be sure to give both past and present G.I.s your appreciation.
+With either a pat on the back or a hearty handshake, be sure to give both past and present G.I.s your appreciation.
 While G.I.s refer to Army personnel, the day encompasses all those who have served in the military.
-So, hug those Jarheads, Wingnuts, Squids and Coasties, too!
+So, hug those Jarheads, Wingnuts, Squids, and Coasties, too!

 Today the term G.I. is fairly commonly known to refer to those serving in the Armed Forces of the United States of America.
 How that came to be is a little less military protocol and more the American story.

 It seems at the turn of the 20th century, G.I. was a notation used in supply records for galvanized iron.
 It was later used during World War I for German artillery shells made from galvanized iron.